zemclauchlan/Holocron/_sharedContent/Assessments2024S2/Task1.md

 **Audience** Keep in mind the intended audience of the report.

 **Word Limit** Keep to the word limit (± 10%).
-Images don't count towards the word limit, so use them wisely.
+Images don't count towards the word limit, so use them as necessary.

 # Resource